rajnish98/javascript-project/README.md

-In this repo, we have a JavaScript project and practice question.
+In this repo, we have a project and practice questions on JavaScript.